lunactic/DAS_2018_Tutorial/02-InstallMethod/02-InstallMethodOnDivaServices.md

 After performing the changes execute the script with: `python createMethod.py`

 ## 7. Testing the method on DIVAServices
-You can use the script `executeOnDivaservices.py` to test your method on DIVAServices the script can be executed in the form of:
+You can use the script `executeOnDivaservices.py` in the `solutions` folder to test your method on DIVAServices.
+The script can be executed in the form of:
 `python executeOnDivaservices.py URL_TO_METHOD FOLDER_TO_STORE_RESULT`, e.g. `python executeOnDivaservices.py http://divaservices.unifr.ch/api/v2/binarization/otsubinarization/1 OtsuBinarization`

 This will execute the official Otsu Binarization on DIVAServices and the resulting image will be stored in the `OtsuBinarization` folder as `otsuBinaryImage.png`.